 Serving patients seeking cataract surgery with Crystalens, Trulign, Tecnis Multifocal and Toric IOLs in Southern New Hampshire, Northern Massachusetts and Southern Maine including Portsmouth, Somersworth and Exeter New Hampshire.

 Thank you for choosing our practice.
 At Eyesight Ophthalmic Services, we strive to provide the best quality of care and customized vision solutions for our patients.
-This specific information is offered so that you have the opportunity to be fully informed before any decisions are made.
+This specific information is offered to our patients 40 years old and over so that you have the opportunity to be fully informed before any decisions need to be made.